GuesterReal/Geometry-Dash-All-In-One/README.md

 # Geometry-Dash-All-In-One
-Every Geometry Dash version until 2.2 using the download_depot command in the Steam console and SteamDB manifests from oldest to newest.
+Every Geometry Dash version until 2.2 by using the download_depot command in the Steam console and SteamDB manifests from oldest to newest.